MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 - Do we want to buy one low-code app or do we want to invest in a platform?

-### Safe space for maker
+### Learning environment for maker

-I often talk about a term I call safe space for makers and I'd like to explain what I mean by that.
 Makers need an environment in which they can learn how to use all the tools of Power Platform according to the rules, regulations and governance policies you have in your tenant.
+Let's call it a learning environment.
-That means that the exact same rules, regulations and governance policies which are in place in your production environment have to be in that safe place as well.
+In this environment the exact same rules, regulations and governance policies, which are in place in your production environment, have to be in that learning environment as well.
 It's important that user experience the same working conditions across different environments, in order to learn how to use the tools.

-The point is, that if user break something in this safe space, it can be reset.
-This is important for the user to know.
-People learn through trial and error and many organizations don't want errors, so they forbid trial in the first place.
+The point is, that if user break something in this lesarning environment, it can be reset.
+This is important for the user to know, since humans learn through trial and error.
+Yet many organizations don't want errors, so they forbid trial in the first place.
 That's not how learning takes place.

-In this environment, people have access to the tools, are taught about the rules and how to use the tools accordingly.
+In this learning environment, people have access to the tools, are taught about the rules and how to use the tools accordingly.
 This is mandatory in order to teach makers how to use Power Platform for their personal productivity and for business productivity alike.

 The difficult part with governance is, that a there is a conflict of objectives.
 The objective of the IT department is, to maintain the functionality and security of the system, to keep the status quo.
 When any new tool is introduced, the objective is to change behaviour for the better in order to optimize working processes.
 There is a conflict between keeping the status quo and changing it.
 Both objectives are equally valid, they just come from different areas of the organization.